telerik/maui-docs/controls/listview/styling/group-header.md

 tags: style, group, header
 ---

-# .NET MAUI ListView GroupHeader Style
+# .NET MAUI ListView Group Header Style

 In addition to the [Item Styles]({%slug listview-features-styling%}), the ListView enables you to modify the visual appearance of its group headers when grouping is enabled.
 The feature is implemented through the `GroupHeaderStyle` property of type `ListViewGroupStyle`.